Best Gun Cleaning Swabs

-Proper gun cleaning is critical to keeping firearms in the best possible working condition.
-For competition shooters, they appreciate the benefits of cleaning their firearm after each use; by removing residue buildup, it preserves the firearm.
+Proper gun cleaning is critical to keeping firearms in the best possible condition.
+Competition shooters appreciate the benefits of cleaning their guns after each use; removing residue buildup preserves the firearm.

-Seemingly insignificant powder residue can impact the accuracy of a firearm.
-You certainly don’t want to gamble with accuracy at the range, completion, or in a self-defense situation.
-A small – but mighty – tool to consider adding to your kit is a pack of gun cleaning swabs.
+Seemingly little powder residue can impact the accuracy of a firearm.
+You certainly don’t want to gamble with precision at the range, completion, or self-defense.
+A small – but mighty – tool to consider adding to your kit is a pack of gun-cleaning swabs.

-Each gun has its own small space which can benefit from a thorough cleaning using an applicator and the solvent.
 With semi-automatic weapons, the areas beneath the ejector, contact points between the frame and slide, and the slide’s interior grooves can all attract residue.
-Revolvers can accumulate debris in the forcing cone, cylinder ratchet, and along the face of the cylinder.

 What is the best thing to clean a gun with?

 Use isopropyl alcohol or hydrogen peroxide as a solvent to clean your guns.
 Dilute the isopropyl alcohol to a 50% solution so it doesn’t degrade your gun, or stain your gun’s innards.

 Some have found a diluted vinegar solution to work as well, but we prefer high purity isoproypl alcohol.
 If you have q-tips lying around your house, they may work as well, but generally are not long enough to reach every nook and cranny.

 Toothpicks and toothbrushes are also tools that can be rigged to clean your gun.